SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

          to use for telluric correction.
 If blank, the default ATRAN file on disk will be used.
 Set to a valid FITS file path to override the default ATRAN file with a new one.

+      -  *Use WV values*: If set, and optimize is not set, water vapor values from the header (WVZ_OBS) will be used to choose the correct ATRAN file.

       -  *S/N threshold for optimization*: If the median S/N for a spectrum is below this threshold, optimization will not be attempted.
 Automatic